Expert Recap: CIRS and GI issues

 Gut dysbiosis is not just about eating too much sugar or taking antibiotics.
 Mycotoxin exposure is a significant and under-recognized driver of microbiome disruption.

-What this looks like clinically is a gut that can’t defend itself.
+The result is a gut that can’t defend itself.
 Beneficial species like Lactobacillus and Bifidobacterium decline.
-Short-chain fatty acid production drops, meaning less butyrate to fuel the intestinal lining and regulate inflammation.
-Opportunistic organisms fill the gap.
+Short-chain fatty acid production drops, which affects the intestinal lining and the regulation of inflammation.
+Opportunistic organisms move in to fill the gap.

 This is where SIBO, SIFO, fungal overgrowth, and recurrent parasitic infections enter the picture.
 Not as separate bad luck, but as predictable consequences of a gut that has lost its microbial defence.